-Online Behavioral Targeting is an online advertising approach that is based on presenting users with advertisements based on their interests, as deduced by monitoring their web browsing.
-The SCE platform can enable online behavioral targeting based on an analysis of subscriber online usage patterns.
+Online Behavioral Targeting is an online advertising approach that involves presenting users with advertisements based on their interests, as deduced by monitoring their web browsing preferences.
+The Cisco Service Control Engine (Cisco SCE) platform can enable online behavioral targeting based on an analysis of subscriber online usage patterns.

-Such behavioral targeting does not require the analysis of each and every HTTP request on the line, because this would result in a lot of excess information.
-The SCE platform performs the first level of analysis in the behavioral targeting chain by inspecting the user browsing sessions, detecting the particular requests that are triggered by the actual user browsing (these events are termed ClickStream), and generating Raw Data Records (RDRs) that contain a digest of these events.
-To avoid compromising subscriber privacy, the RDRs can be configured not to include any Personally Identifiable Information (PII), in which case all elements containing PII are hashed.
+Such behavioral targeting does not require the analysis of each and every HTTP request on the line, because such analysis would result in numerous excess information.
+The Cisco SCE platform performs the first level of analysis in the behavioral targeting chain by inspecting the user browsing sessions, detecting the particular requests that are triggered by the actual user browsing (these events are termed ClickStream), and generating Raw Data Records (RDRs) that contain a digest of these events.
+To avoid compromising subscriber privacy, the RDRs can be configured to not include any Personally Identifiable Information (PII), in which case all elements containing PII are hashed.
 The RDRs are typically received by an entity that analyzes the nature of usage and creates a profile of the subscriber to be used later for targeting.
 The way the greater solution works is outside the scope of this document.

 Figure 1 High Level Overview of an RDR-based Behavioral Targeting Solution

 ClickStream detection is a fundamental capability of the solution, because it can detect which specific requests, out of the enormous number of HTTP requests generated throughout the subscriber web activity, were actually triggered by the subscriber browsing the web.
-When a subscriber clicks a link, or types a URL into the browser address bar, an http request is generated to fetch this URL.
-Typically, an html page is returned, which constitutes the outline of the contents requested.
-For the browser to be able to render this page, it must download multiple objects (tens or sometimes around a hundred for a single page viewed), which in turn results in multiple http requests for obtaining these objects.
+When a subscriber clicks a link, or enters a URL in the browser address bar, an HTTP request is generated to fetch this URL.
+Typically, an HTML page is returned, which constitutes the outline of the contents requested.
+For the browser to be able to render this page, it must download multiple objects (tens or sometimes around a hundred for a single page viewed), which in turn results in multiple HTTP requests for obtaining these objects.

-To be able to conduct behavioral targeting, it is typically sufficient to understand what the user was trying to do (represented by the initial request, such as biz.publisher.com/ap/081120/world_markets.html --> global markets), rather than looking at each and every object downloaded as a secondary result of such a request (such as: http://ads.adnetwork.com/a/a/in/interbroke/300x250_yah.jpg --> broker ad).
+To carry out behavioral targeting, it is sufficient to understand what the user was trying to do (represented by the initial request, such as biz.publisher.com/ap/081120/world_markets.html > global markets), rather than looking at each object downloaded as a secondary result of such a request (such as: http://ads.adnetwork.com/a/a/in/interbroke/300x250_yah.jpg > broker advertisement).